FatemeBameri/subset-selection-algorithms/README.md

 ### 2. `test_features_mvtec.py`
 Feature extraction code for the test set in the MVTec dataset — extracting features from layers 2 and 3 of the ResNet, upsampling layer 3, and then concatenating them.
 For anomaly images, two separate feature sets should be extracted and saved for each image, containing the normal and anomalous vectors separately.

+### 3. `mvtec_few_shot_split.py`
+This script randomly selects a fixed percentage of samples from each class directory and copies them into a new dataset folder.
+It is intended for few-shot anomaly detection experiments and ensures reproducibility via a fixed random seed.

 ---

 # Related Notes